dmcgrath19/icl_attack/README.md

-# ICL in the context of Data Extraction for Private Information (Aka, ICL Attack)
+# ICL in the context of Data Extraction for Private Information (what we term as an *ICL Attack*)

 Based off of the work done in: